AISEN: A MARKETPLACE FOR SENSOR DATA

 Paper prototyping

-Based on the feedback from the experts, a digital prototype of the online platform was designed, as shown below.
+Based on the feedback from the stakeholders on the low-fidelity prototype, I designed the digital prototype of the online platform.

 Digital prototype AISEN homepage